 Some complementary therapies may help you feel more comfortable, such as yoga, massages and stress management.
 Aqua-gym classes can also help as they are low impact on your joints.
 However, not all exercises are suitable for all pregnant women.

-Consult your healthcare team beforehand to see what will be suitable and how they can be tailored for you.
+Consult your healthcare team beforehand to see what might be best suited for your situation.